1. Time of Contract

 14. Personal Information

+The foregoing paragraphs, sub-paragraphs and clauses of these terms and conditions shall be read and construed independently of each other.
 If any court or competent authority decides that any of the provisions of these terms are invalid, unlawful or unenforceable to any extent, the term will, to that extent only, be severed from the remaining terms, which will continue to be valid to the fullest extent permitted by law.

 If we fail, at any time while these terms are in force, to insist that you perform any of your obligations under these terms, or if we do not exercise any of our rights or remedies under these terms, that will not mean that we have waived such rights or remedies and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, it will not mean that we will automatically waive any subsequent default by you.
 No waiver by us of any of these terms will be effective unless we expressly say that it is a waiver and we tell you so in writing.

+These terms and conditions are between you and us.
+They do not apply to or benefit any third party and are not reliant on any third party.
 A person who is not party to these terms and conditions shall not have any rights under or in connection with them under the Contracts (Rights of Third Parties) Act 1999.